-Today I’m showing a tour of a Michigan farmhouse decked out for Christmas.
-I don’t think it’s too early for holiday inspiration, is it?
+Today I’m showing the decorating of a Michigan farmhouse for Christmas.

 Christine and Gabe Bridger wanted their city-dwelling kids, (Emelia, 9; Jenson, 7) to experience childhood in the countryside.

 They found their farmhouse in Fennville, Michigan, which has a population of 1,398.
 The property boasts 3 scenic acres 140 miles from the city.

 The farmhouse was 100 years old and had only 400 square feet of living space.
 Also, it was in bad shape.

 “Gabe and I agreed that we would keep the original structure at all costs,” says Christine.
 “We wanted the heart of the home to actually have a heart.”

 The goal: maintaining the spirit of the existing space while adding 1,400 square feet to the structure.

 They decided to turn the original space into a living room.